The 10 Worst San Antonio Suburbs For 2023

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of San Antonio.
+We defined a suburb as any town within 30 miles of San Antonio.

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 23 suburbs to evaluate around San Antonio.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 26 suburbs to evaluate around San Antonio.

-We ranked each place with scores from 1 to 23 in each category, where 1 was the “worst”.
+We ranked each place with scores from 1 to 26 in each category, where 1 was the “worst.”

-And finally, we crowned the city with the worst quality of life index the “Worst Suburb near San Antonio.”
-We’re lookin’ at you, Kirby.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near San Antonio.”
+We’re looking at you, Elmendorf.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around San Antonio.
+We updated this article for 2024, which reflects our tenth time ranking the worst suburbs around San Antonio.

-Well there you have it — the worst of the ‘burbs surrounding San Antonio with Kirby casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding San Antonio with Elmendorf casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around San Antonio aren’t all bad.
 Alamo Heights takes the cake as the best place to live around San Antonio.